voidcode/tinysearch/README.md

 #####Tinysearch

-####ALPHA / Do NOT use it YET!!!
+####ALPHA / Do NOT use this project YET!!!

-This project can search providers: google, wikipedia, youtube ...
+This project can search providers like: google, wikipedia, youtube ...

 Any links found in searchs, will added to you local-database sha1 of "search-word".